verlok/blog-11ty/content/blog/using-intersection-observers-to-create-vanilla-lazyload/index.md

 });
 ```

-Once the intersection observer is created an assigned to a variable, you can start observing on a target element with:
+Once the intersection observer is created and assigned to a variable, you can start observing on a target element with:

 ```js
 var elementToObserve = document.getElementById('observeMe');